French-Speaking Countries in the World

 Francophone countries

-2. French speakers in Africa & Middle-east
+2. French speakers in Africa & the Middle East

 Democratic Republic of the Congo: French is the official language of government and education functions in this diverse, multilingual nation.
 Four other national languages are Lingala, Swahili, Kikongo, and Tshiluba.